arvsaurav/Memzy-MemeSharingApp/README.md

 # Memzy - A Meme Sharing App
-Memzy is a JAVA based meme sharing android application which brings memes from reddit and shows it inside the application.
+Memzy is a JAVA based Android Application for sharing memes.
+It brings memes from reddit by making an API call and shows it inside the app.
+Displayed memes can be shared over any platform.
 ## App Screenshots
 <a href="">
 <img src="https://user-images.githubusercontent.com/43547408/107189255-1556dd00-6a0f-11eb-9187-a9efb2150a73.png"